stranzero/roblox-authentication-bot/README.md

 - node.js v16.6 or higher
 - a domain which uses https (use cloudflare for free ssl) or use localhost if you are just testing this out.
 - Discord Bot
-- [OAuth Project](https://create.roblox.com/dashboard/credentials) - Head to OAuth 2.0 Apps
+- [OAuth Project](https://create.roblox.com/dashboard/credentials) - Head to OAuth 2.0 Apps (give it openid and profile permissions)
+- MongoDB